 Thurston Moore “Demolished Thoughts”

 They were the “It Couple.”
 And not just downtown New York’s It Couple — though they were absolutely that.
 But also Indie Rock’s It Couple.
 And then Alt Rock’s It Couple.
 They were Interview Magazine pin-ups.
 Paper Magazine darlings.
 Icy cool and white hot.
 One foot in the avant garde, the other on the very edge of the mainstream.
 He was so tall and gangly — all limbs and mop.
 He was full of ideas, but also he was not the serious one.
 She, on the other hand, was sharp angles and stare downs, focused and transcendent in ways that her partner was not.
 Yes, they were the It Couple, but he was never the “It Guy.”
 Kim had “It.”
-Thurston had something — many things.
+Thurston had many things.
 But most of all, he had Kim.
 He was not Ken.
 She was not Barbie.
 But, well, you get the point.

 In case you didn’t know, Sonic Youth was really important.
 For their ideas and their image and for their drone and noise in between those ideas and that image.
 For the fact that they were New York’s greatest Rock band for more than a decade.
-For how they assimilated No Wave into something which became an actual wave.
+For how they assimilated No Wave into something that became an actual wave.
 For how they resisted and also how they co-opted.
 In fact, more than any American Indie band of the Eighties, it is Sonic Youth who cast the brightest light and deepest shadow.
 Yes — Kim, Thurston, Lee and Steve made titanic, life-changing albums together.
 And yet, as much as for their art, Sonic Youth was important because of Thurston and Kim — how they looked, how they acted and, most of all, what they signified about marriage and partnership.

-For twenty-five plus years, Sonic Youth defined a dreamy — almost unimaginable — intersection of creativity and monogamy.
+For twenty-five plus years, Sonic Youth represented the dreamy — almost unimaginable — intersection of creativity and monogamy.
 They were obviously anti-establishment, even when they became the establishment.
 And they were groundbreakers in spite of their traditionalism — four pieces, two guitarists, one bassist, one drummer.
 But for every person who’d actually listened to “Daydream Nation” or “Sister,” there were dozens more who knew about Kim and Thurston.
 And every one of those people knew intuitively — and with certainty — that they were a marital ideal.

 And also, it wasn’t just them.
 It was Georgia Hubley and Ira Kaplan.
 Yo La Tengo was the over the river, slightly suburban, fully Jersey id to Sonic Youth’s ego.
 Georgia and Ira were more interested in comfort than fashion.
 More concerned with privacy than image.
 More enamored of melody and harmony than noise (though they certainly loved to make noise as well).
 But, along with Kim and Thurston, Georgia and Ira suggested the opposite of what Stevie and Lindsey and Kurt and Courtney told us.
 They were the promise of abiding love within marriage — and of egalitarian partnership in marriage.
 Thurston and Kim were harder.
 Georgia and Ira were softer.
 But they were two sides of a coin.
 They were all the evidence we needed.
 It’s possible that we even conflated the two couples at times, but it’s certain that we projected ourselves onto them and their marriages onto our own.
 If they could have it all, couldn’t we?

 The narrative that played out was as tawdry as it was ancient.
-Thurston had fallen in love with another (younger) woman.
-It was something of a workplace romance — she (Eva Prinz) was the editor of art books, which he (Thurston Moore) occasionally published.
+Thurston had fallen in love with another woman.
+It was something of a workplace romance — she was the editor of art books, which he occasionally published.
 To complicate matters, she was both married and pregnant at the time of the announcement.
-Thurston explained that the couple had in fact been in love for quite some time, and that marriage is hard work and that, oftentimes, even hard work is not enough.
+In time, Thurston revealed that the couple had in fact been in love for quite a while, and that marriage is hard work and that, oftentimes, even hard work is not enough.
 Intellectually, we all understood this.
-Necessarily, we all still blamed him.
-After all, he was the cheater.
-And he (not the “It Person”) betrayed her (the “It Person”).
+But inevtiably, we all still blamed him.

 The aftermath of Thurston’s affair was swift, but not without aftershocks.
 The couple divorced, Sonic Youth broke up and fans were left wondering if it was really the end, if the band might reunite or, even, if Thurston might one day come to his senses about what he’d done and who he’d betrayed.
 But not me — I never wondered.
 I was never interested in any of those things.
 I remained grateful for Kim and Thurston.
-Thrilled for the music they made together and for the image they projected — real or not.
+Thrilled for the music they made together and for the image they projected — real or mythical, enduring or ephemeral.
 I wasn’t particularly curious about the details or the backstory or the motives.
-It wasn’t my business but, also, who the fuck really knows what goes on in in people’s marriages behind closed doors.
+It wasn’t my business but, also, who the fuck really knows what goes on in marriages behind closed doors.

 On its surface, and if you squint your ears, Moore’s third solo album presents like his first two, and not so far from later Sonic Youth albums.
 Guitars up front, oddly tuned.
 Vocals slightly back, charmingly flat and slightly askew.
 More structure than chaos.
 Less noise than you’d expect.
 It’s not one of his experimental improvisation projects nor is it one of his avant-garde collaborations.
 And as with many of his previous releases, the critical response ranged from very positive to mildly ecstatic.

-But unlike its predecessors, “Demolished Thoughts” is (for the most part) an unplugged album, featuring acoustic guitars, violin, and harp, with sporadic synth and production courtesy of Beck.
+But unlike its predecessors, “Demolished Thoughts” is (for the most part) an unplugged album, featuring acoustic guitars, violin, and harp, with synth and production courtesy of Beck.
 In 2011, writers likened it to “Sea Change,” but that comparison always felt more convenient than accurate.
 Upon repeat listens, “Demolished Thoughts” sounds like “Sonic Youth Unplugged.”
 It’s to “Rather Ripped” what “MTV Unplugged in New York” is to “In Utero.”
 And perhaps even more so than that, it sounds like “An Evening with Thurston Moore at Fifty-Two.”
-Like it should be performed a Lincoln Center for a sit down audience.
+Like it should be performed at Lincoln Center for a sit down audience.
 Like the announcement of a new season of life.
 That season would be most certainly be Autumn — a season of change.

 The album’s other, more glaring absence is, of course, Kim Gordon.
-To be clear, it was not as though Thurston hadn’t made records without Kim before.
-He’d made many.
+To be clear, it was not as though Thurston hadn’t made records without Kim before — he’d made many.
 But, “Demolished Thoughts” feels deeply and obviously like a stripping away.
 It’s unpluged-ness is the unplugging from one relationship for another.
 Its nakedness is both the shame of its secret and the desire to reveal something intimate and true.
 In other words, to whatever extent it is about a secret, it is more so about the person outside of the secret.

 Back in 2011, it would have been impossible to hear any of this.
-All I could hear then was acoustic guitar, violin and a whiff of Beck — a lovely record from an esteemed Indie guitar hero.
+All I could hear then was acoustic guitar, violin and a whiff of Beck — a patently lovely record from an esteemed Indie guitar hero.
 But a dozen years later, I cannot un-hear the secret.
 And I do not think that I am projecting, either.
 “Demolished Thoughts” is positively obsessed with light and darkness, with blood and purity.
 It is wistful, dreamy, joyful and — yes — guilty.
 In 2011, the mention of “love” and “lover” conjured something (and someone) assumed.
 Knowing what we know now, however, the lyrics are neither presupposed nor symbolic.
 These are not abstract poems or anniversary notes.
 They are specific and personal, poetry from a man to a lover who is not technically his love.

 There are also, of course, spectacular moments.
 “Circulation” is as close as we actually get to “Sonic Youth Unplugged” — tense, droning, threatening.
 There’s drama in the words and in the guitars and, maybe most of all, in Beck’s synthesizer, which provides thunder and lightning to the affair.
-It’s a song that operates in much the same way that “classic” Sonic Youth albums work, just without the electric guitars.
+It’s a song that succeeds in much the same way that “classic” Sonic Youth albums work, just without the electric guitars.
 And then there is “Space,” the eighth song on the album, the second longest song on the album, and also the moment when the violins and harps and poetic symbols are set aside for revelation.
 The guitar is out front, exploring, but with the destination fully known.
 Thurston feels his way through the feelings, working up to his big admission:

 I used to have all the time in the world